 Note: The cursor changes shape according to its location.
-It is an arrow () when placed outside the operational display area and when inside the operational display area, it is a cross (-).
+It is an arrow ( 🔪 ) when placed outside the operational display area and when inside the operational

 For the purpose of this example, select the [BRILL] box, at the bottom left corner of the display.